-Company in the process of installing is systems and a separate new warehouse financial/accounting management system to address the financial and operational needs its business.
+The Company is in the process of installing new financial/accounting systems and a separate new warehouse management system to address the financial and operational needs of its business.
 These systems are expected to be fully operational by the end of the first half of 1999 and be Year 2000 compliant.
 Testing of these systems to determine that they are in fact Year 2000 compliant has begun and should be fully completed by the end of the second quarter in 1999.
 As results of this testing process become available over the next three months, the Company will make contingency plans where it deems necessary.